 Formation and operation of the Prairie Dog Advisory Working Group (PDAWG)

-The Lafayette Prairie Dog Advisory Working Group (PDAWG) members are appointed by City Council to provide advice and information to assist the City in the protection and humane treatment of prairie dogs on public and private land.
+Members of the Lafayette Prairie Dog Advisory Working Group (PDAWG) are appointed by City Council to provide advice and information to assist the City in the protection and humane treatment of prairie dogs on public and private land.

 Prairie Dog Management Policy for public lands

 It is the City’s policy to avoid adverse impacts to prairie dog towns to the extent reasonable.
-If impacts to prairie dogs cannot reasonably be avoided in conjunction with a “City” project - such as in cases where an overriding public need or benefit is incompatible with preservation of a prairie dog colony on a specific parcel of City-owned or City-managed land, one or a combination of alternatives will be utilized.
+If impacts to prairie dogs cannot reasonably be avoided in conjunction with a “City” project, such as in cases where an overriding public need or benefit is incompatible with preservation of a prairie dog colony on a specific parcel of City-owned or City-managed land, one or a combination of alternatives will be utilized.
 These alternatives, in order of preference, will be followed without prior public notice.
-View the City of Lafayette Prairie Dog Management Policy.

 - passive relocation